 The Ten Bulls speak of a spiritual and human journey common to the depths all faiths.
 Christianity is no exception here.
 The series of Ten Bull pictures on this blog, each with a brief reflection, is an attempt to bring the wisdom of Zen into dialogue with the wisdom of Christinaity.

-I have relied heavily on two books as a guide for this series: Gentling the Bull by The Venerable Myokyo-ni, and Silent Music by William Johnston.
-You can find these books by scrolling down this blog until you see a heading on the right hand side: ‘Books of Interest’.
-Information about these two books, as well as links to buy them, are avalable there.
+I have relied on three books as a guide for this series: Gentling the Bull by The Venerable Myokyo-ni, Silent Music, and Christian Zen (both by William Johnston).
+You can find out more about these books by scrolling down this page.

 The pictures that I use here I acquired from the internet using a general search for ‘the Ten Bulls pictures’.
 I would be more than happy to attribute them to the artist, if I knew who they were.